-1 (71.1%), compared with those working in ambulatory or outpatient centers (61.5%), patient 2 homes (53.6%), and "other" health care settings (46.7%).
-3 4 Vaccination coverage among physicians and dentists (84.2%) was similar to coverage among 5 nurse practitioners and physician assistants (82.6%), and was significantly higher than for 6 those working in all other occupational groups.
-Coverage also was significantly higher 7 among HCP aged $\geq 60$ years (74.2%), compared with those aged 18-29 years (56.4%) and 8 30-44 years (57.8%) [28].
-9 10 FINDINGS, CONCLUSIONS and RECOMMENDATIONS 11 12 1.
-Implementing a Comprehensive Influenza Prevention Program for Health 13 Care Personnel in All Health Care Settings 14 15 Findings 16 17 HCP can acquire influenza infection and transmit it to patients.
-18 19 Exposure to influenza infection in health care setting is an occupational hazard for HCP.
-20 Influenza infections range from asymptomatic/ mild infections to severe infections and death.
-21 Asymptomatic HCP, along with those that come to work ill, can potentially transmit the virus 22 to colleagues, their families, and patients.
-One study looking at serological testing of HCP in 23 acute care hospitals, found that 120/518 (23.2%) of HCP tested positive for influenza 24 infection [29].
-Of these, 71/120 (59%) could not recall having an influenza infection, and 25 32/120 (28%) did not report experiencing any respiratory infection [29].
-26 27 Patients that are at higher risk for influenza and its associated complications have frequent, 28 close contact with HCP while seeking inpatient and outpatient medical services.
-Some of 29 these patients may not always be easily identified as high risk.
-Unvaccinated HCP have been 30 implicated as sources of influenza infections in outbreaks among adults and children in both 31 acute and long-term care settings [14, 21, 27], although attribution of the source of such 32 infections is often difficult.
-Therefore, HCP immunization is a vital step to protect those at 33 high risk from severe influenza infection.
-Patients have the right to be protected against 34 influenza infection transmission by HCP that have the responsibility to care for them.
-35 36 A study at the University of Virginia Health System, a tertiary care center, reported an 37 association between increased influenza vaccination among HCP (defined as hospital 38 employees) and decreased health care-associated influenza in hospitalized patients [30].
-In this study, a nice in HCP required on the form $40^{\circ}$ to $670^{\circ}$ may approximate density a single frame.
-39 this study, a rise in HCP vaccination rates from 4% to 67% was associated with a significant decrease in the proportion of laboratory-confirmed influenza cases in HCP from 42% to 9% and a decrease in the number of health care-associated influenza cases in hospitalized patients (32% to 0%) [30].
+Vaccination coverage among physicians and dentists (84.2%) was similar to coverage among nurse practitioners and physician assistants (82.6%), and was significantly higher than for those working in all other occupational groups.
+Coverage also was significantly higher among HCP aged $\geq$ 60 years (74.2%), compared with those aged 18-29 years (56.4%) and 30-44 years (57.8%) [28].

+FINDINGS, CONCLUSIONS and RECOMMENDATIONS

+1. Implementing a Comprehensive Influenza Prevention Program for Health Care Personnel in All Health Care Settings

+HCP can acquire influenza infection and transmit it to patients.

+Exposure to influenza infection in health care settings is an occupational hazard for HCP.
+Influenza infections range from asymptomatic/mild infections to severe infections and death.
+Asymptomatic HCP, along with those that come to work ill, can potentially transmit the virus to colleagues, their families, and patients.
+One study looking at serological testing of HCP in acute care hospitals, found that 120/518 (23.2%) of HCP tested positive for influenza infection [29].
+Of these, 71/120 (59%) could not recall having an influenza infection, and 32/120 (28%) did not report experiencing any respiratory infection [29].

+Patients that are at higher risk for influenza and its associated complications have frequent, close contact with HCP while seeking inpatient and outpatient medical services.
+Some of these patients may not always be easily identified as high risk.
+Unvaccinated HCP have been implicated as sources of influenza infections in outbreaks among adults and children in both acute and long-term care settings [14, 21, 27], although attribution of the source of such infections is often difficult.
+Therefore, HCP immunization is a vital step to protect those at high risk from severe influenza infection.
+Patients have the right to be protected against influenza infection transmission by HCP that have the responsibility to care for them.

+A study at the University of Virginia Health System, a tertiary care center, reported an association between increased influenza vaccination among HCP (defined as hospital employees) and decreased health care-associated influenza in hospitalized patients [30].
+In this study, a rise in HCP vaccination rates from 4% to 67% was associated with a significant decrease in the proportion of laboratory-confirmed influenza cases in HCP from 42% to 9% and a decrease in the number of health care-associated influenza cases in hospitalized patients (32% to 0%) [30].
 However, because influenza vaccination was part of a comprehensive multipronged intervention, these results cannot be attributed solely to the vaccination of HCP.